llaske/sugarizer/docs/tutorial_step8.md

 Step after step we've added icons in the Pawn activity toolbar.
 In this new step we're going to improve our toolbar by exploring the creation of "Palette".

 In [step 6](tutorial_step6.md) of this tutorial, we've added a specific icon in the toolbar for the "Presence Palette".
-In the Sugar UI, the name "palette" refer to a popup menu in the toolbar.
-When the user click on the toolbar icon, the popup appears and shows items inside.
+In the Sugar UI, the name "palette" refers to a popup menu in the toolbar.
+When the user clicks on the toolbar icon, the popup appears and shows items inside.

 ![](images/tutorial_step8_1.png)